 The artist whose vividly creepy, rubbery-faced cover paintings defined the visual horror of a generation of young readers.

-Tim Jacobus didn't just illustrate book covers; he created the nightmarish, yet weirdly inviting, visual playground for R.L.
-Stine's 'Goosebumps' phenomenon.
-Before the digital era, Jacobus worked with airbrushes and acrylics, developing a signature style that was cartoonish but unsettling, using exaggerated perspectives and slimy textures that popped off the paperback racks.
-His art for nearly 100 titles in the series—from the grinning dummy of 'Night of the Living Dummy' to the monstrous sponge of 'The Haunted Mask'—became instantly iconic, a crucial ingredient in the books' massive success.
-His work translated childhood anxieties into bold, memorable images that promised a safe scare.
-While 'Goosebumps' remains his most famous contribution, Jacobus's commercial art career spans decades, encompassing covers for other series, video game artwork, and advertising.
-In recent years, he has adapted his distinctive style to digital tools, but his hand-painted 90s originals remain cherished artifacts of a hugely influential era in children's horror.
+Tim Jacobus painted the cover for 'Night of the Living Dummy' — the grinning ventriloquist dummy that helped sell millions of R.L.
+Stine's 'Goosebumps' books.
+Born in 1959, he worked with airbrushes and acrylics before the digital era.
+His signature style was cartoonish but unsettling, using exaggerated perspectives and slimy textures that popped off the paperback racks.
+Jacobus created art for nearly 100 titles in the series.
+His images — from the monstrous sponge of 'The Haunted Mask' to countless other horrors — translated childhood anxieties into bold, memorable pictures.
+His commercial art career spans decades, encompassing covers for other series, video game artwork, and advertising.
+In recent years, he has adapted his distinctive style to digital tools, but his hand-painted 90s originals remain cherished artifacts.

 1946–1964